 Amazon, like all websites using Geographical restrictions, checks users’ IP addresses when they try to access Amazon’s website/services.
 Your IP address is assigned to you by the Internet Service Provider (ISP) that is connecting you with the internet; and contains the country code.

 Amazon apps are often downloadable for certain selected regions, mostly the US, the UK, France, Germany, and Japan.
-If you are located in any other region besides these, your IP address will show it, and the automated system at Amazon’s end will block you out.
+If you are located in a different region, your IP address will show it, and the automated system at Amazon’s end will block you out.

 Luckily the solution is very simple.

 Bypassing Geo-Restrictions on Kindle Fire

 Using a Kindle Fire VPN same as VPN for Amazon Prime will give you complete access to the full range of Kindle Fire features regardless of your geographical location.

 This online independence for Kindle Fire users comes from the fact that activating a VPN connects you to a secure server that encrypts and tunnels all your data.
-Since VPN services have global server spreads, connecting to a VPN server located in a permitted country will not only unlock the full potential of your Kindle Fire device, but will also tunnel and encrypt all your data.
+Connecting to a VPN server located in a permitted country will unlock the full potential of your Kindle Fire device.
+As added benefit, it will also tunnel and encrypt all your data.

 Chances are that you will come across dozens of VPN services that will promise you the moon, and then collect your private data that goes through their servers.
 In comparison, a professional VPN service that specializes in providing internet freedom and online security will offer the best protection.

 Take the following VPN services for instance.
 These VPN services are compatible with all internet enabled devices including the Kindle Fire: